ZhenbangYou/SysY-Front-End/README.md

 LAndExp_1 &&
 Atom {print("if Atom == 0 goto LAndExp.False");}
 ```
+Note that the implementation of this SDT in *Yacc* requires some adjustments.
+As a result, astute readers will find some differences in the parse table below.
+More precisely, since the first elements of the two production rules headed by *LOrExp* are both actions, leading to a reduce/reduce conflict.
+You may figure out the adjustments with the help of the parse table.

 As an instance for this SDT, I will show the reducing process of ```Atom_00 && Atom_01 || Atom_10 && Atom_11``` (the third time we have talked about this example!).

 The reducing process without actions is as follows: